Key staff

 Rosemarie Boland

 Jeanie Cheong is a consultant neonatologist with expertise in neonatal neurology, neuroimaging and long term follow up.
-Jeanie is a Honorary Professorial Fellow with the Department of Obstetrics & Gynaecology at the University of Melbourne and is based at the Royal Women’s Hospital in Melbourne, where she is the lead Clinician in the High Risk Newborn Follow Up Clinic.
+Jeanie is a Honorary Professorial Fellow with the Department of Obstetrics & Gynaecology, and Dept of Paediatrics at the University of Melbourne.
+Jeanie is based at the Royal Women’s Hospital in Melbourne, where she is the lead Clinician in the High Risk Newborn Follow Up Clinic.

 Jeanie’s research expertise is in the long-term health and developmental outcomes of high-risk infants especially those born preterm.
 She led the first Australian study of moderate and late preterm children, findings of which have significantly increased the understanding of development sequelae of a previously understudied group of children.

-Jeanie is the Co-Group Leader of the Victorian Infant Brain Studies group, a research team based at the Murdoch Children’s Research Institute in Melbourne, which focuses on understanding brain development of preterm newborns and improving their outcomes through various intervention studies.
+Jeanie is the Group Leader of the Victorian Infant Brain Studies group, a research team based at the Murdoch Children’s Research Institute in Melbourne, which focuses on understanding brain development of preterm newborns and improving their outcomes through various intervention studies.
 She is also the Convenor of the Victorian Infant Collaborative Study, a world-leading research team in epidemiological cohorts of extremely preterm newborns.
+Jeanie will also lead the recently NHMRC-funded Extremely Preterm Infant Centre for Research Excellence, which aims to optimise the lives of extremely preterm infants and their families.

 Rocco Cuzzilla